Medieval Literature and Society: A Tutorial for Historians

 When was it first written, and when was it rewritten?

-Irish literature was primarily composed between 700 and 1200, with a revival in the late fourteenth century; the surviving manuscripts, however, were often copied centuries after the original works.
-The principal surviving Welsh manuscripts of vernacular literature date from the thirteenth century onward, though they may preserve material composed earlier.
-Surviving manuscripts, such as the Irish Great Book of Lecan and the Welsh White Book of Rhydderch, reflect the time of their recording rather than the date of the original composition.
+Irish literature was primarily composed between 700 and 1200, with a revival in the late fourteenth century; however the surviving manuscripts were often copied centuries after the original works.
+The principal surviving Welsh manuscripts of vernacular literature date from the thirteenth century onward, although they may preserve material composed earlier.
+Surviving manuscripts, such as the Irish Great Book of Lecan and the Welsh White Book of Rhydderch, reflect the time of their compilation rather than the date of the original composition of the works that they contain.
 It is therefore important not to assume the surviving manuscript represents the text’s original form.
-Furthermore, many texts, such as the Táin, are set in the Iron Age; they were composed centuries later and do not provide accurate historical evidence for that period.
+Furthermore, while many texts, such as the Táin, are set in the Iron Age, they were composed centuries later and do not provide accurate historical evidence for that period.

 Engaging Like a Medieval Reader